Smonman/ripoff/README.md

-# pi-angular-screen-grabber
+# ripoff

-This project is used to capture screenshots of an angular application in periodic intervals.
+This project is used to capture screenshots of a website in periodic intervals.